tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

   - Create `build/` directory if it does not exist
   - Create executables **client** and **server** in `build/`, if needed
   - How does make know when it needs to rebuild the executables?
+    - It compares the timestamp of the file to see if it has been modified.
   - Change your Makefile such that `make clean` will remove `build/` and all its contents
 - What are the most important command line arguments to learn for make?
+  - make -f filename : Uses "filename" instead of the default makefile
+  - make -c mydir , change directory to mydir before reading makefile
 - What are the most important directives to learn about in Makefile?
 - What are the most important commands to implement in your Makefile?
+  - Appropriate Targets , like all , clean , build ,etc
+  - Proper dependencies for each target
+  - Variables/built in variables, using dollar()/$ dollar{} to reference them.
+  - Default Target (first target, can have all as the first one to compile everything).
+  - PHONY :
 - Which ones are essential, which ones are nice to haves?
+    - Appropriate targets is essential , variables/default variables are nice to have.
 ## Learn Basics of Git

 - Read through the code in `src/`